cometchat/chat-sdk-ios/README.md

 ___

-### ii.Create User :bust_in_silhouette:
+### ii.
+Create User :bust_in_silhouette:

-Once initialisation is successful, you will need to create a user.
-To create users on the fly, you can use the `createUser()` method.
-This method takes an `User` object and the `Auth Key` as input parameters and returns the created User object if the request is successful.
+Once initialization is successful, you will need to create a user.
+To create the users on the fly, you can use the `createUser()` method.
+This method takes a `User` object and the `Auth Key` as input parameters and returns the created User object if the request is successful.

 ```swift